freeCodeCamp/devdocs/README.md

 ## We are currently searching for maintainers

-Please reach out to `@Thibaut` on [Gitter](https://gitter.im/FreeCodeCamp/DevDocs) if you would like to join the team!
+Please reach out to the community on [Gitter](https://gitter.im/FreeCodeCamp/DevDocs) if you would like to join the team!

 Keep track of development news: